Skip to content

 The first lifter that will enjoy the AVANCUS Apex Power is the strength athlete that is constantly putting a ton of stress into the sole of their shoe.
 There’s a reason not every model works for things like sumo deadlifts and sled pushes.

-The AVANCUS Apex Power has performed exceptionally well regarding its traction on different surfaces and these were some of the grippier shoes I’ve trained in lately.
+The AVANCUS Apex Power has performed exceptionally well regarding its traction on different surfaces, and these are some of the grippier shoes I’ve trained in lately.

 2. Strength Athletes and Lifters That Like Boot Support

-The AVANCUS Apex Power feels like a blend of the Adidas The Total, which is a shoe designed for lifting that has a bit more upper and boot support and a Vivobarefoot Primus Lite III.
+The AVANCUS Apex Power feels like a blend of the The Total from Adidas, a shoe designed for lifting with a bit more upper and boot support, and the Vivobarefoot Primus Lite III.

 I think you love minimalist shoes with flexible soles but often wish they had a little more structure to them, especially through the boot, then you’ll resonate with the AVANCUS Apex Power.